Psychologist symbol

 Once a candidate has achieved all these requirements, and received their full registration certification they may call themselves a psychologist.

-Karin, Samuel, Lisa and DAniel Are Registered psychologist Edmonton specializing in Counselling and Clinical therapy
+Gabi, Theresa, Ellery, Karin and Kris Are Registered psychologist Edmonton specializing in Counselling and Clinical therapy